There’s no such thing as being color blind but we can raise our children to be color brave!

-So now that you have a better idea of what racism is, you’ll need to explain to your children the definition in words they’d understand.
+So now that you have a better idea of what racism looks like, you’ll need to explain to your children the definition in words they’d understand.
 I spent a lot of time giving examples so you can come up with your own age-appropriate ways to share with your child.
 I also found this video that explains racism to kindergarteners.

 2. Start with your own heart.
 Now that you have a better grasp of what racism entails you may need to do a heart check.
 Maybe you have found yourself thinking stereotypically or making racial jokes even though you wouldn’t call yourself a racist person.
 Ask God to search your heart to confront any biases based on race you may be harboring whether it’s conscious or unknown.
-Consider if you carry any bitterness or hurt based on someone’s race and bring it to God.
+Consider if you carry any bitterness or hurt based on someone’s race or culture and bring it to God.
 Ask God for forgiveness and healing.
-Ask Him to help you start moving toward reconciliation.
-The reality is we have blind spots and we need the Holy Spirit constantly helping us check out hearts, actions, and words as we engage with His children on a day to day basis especially when we are on social media.
+Ask Him to help you start moving towards not only thinking but also behaving like each and every person is created in God’s image.
+The reality is we have blind spots and we need the Holy Spirit constantly helping us check out hearts, actions, and words as we engage with His children on a day-to-day basis especially when we are on social media.

 “When we begin to think of ourselves as better than another group or culture, we have placed ourselves as gods and idols.
 Only God is supreme.”
 Latasha Morrison